Cretezy/lazyjj/README.md

 - Select current change with `@`
 - View change files in files tab with `Enter`
 - Display different revset with `r` (`jj log -r`)
-- Change details panel diff format between color words (default) and Git with `w`
+- Change details panel diff format between color words (default) and Git (and diff tool if set) with `w`
 - Toggle details panel wrapping with `W`
 - Create new change after highlighted change with `n` (`jj new`)
   - Create new change and describe with `N` (`jj new -m`)